lakmalsilva/lakmalsilva.github.io/README.md

-# On a quest to identify technical debt in industry from bug reports
+# On a quest to identify technical debt from bug reports in the industry
+Lakmal Silva

+Licenciate Dissertation in Software Engineering

 ## List of papers included in the thesis